Lesser known safari destinations of East Africa – Wild Voyager Blog

 A stunning sunset at Ruaha National Park

-As the dry season commences, waterbucks, gazelles, impalas, zebras, and other animals come to the river to quench their thirst followed by predators such as lions, leopards, wild dogs, cheetahs, and hyenas.
-There are more than 500 bird species spotted in the park such as the endemic yellow collared lovebirds, Ruaha red-billed hornbill, and the violet crested turacos.
+As the dry season commences, waterbucks, gazelles, impalas, zebras, and other animals come to the river to quench their thirst, following their predators such as lions, leopards, wild dogs, cheetahs, and hyenas.
+There are more than 500 bird species spotted in the park, such as the endemic yellow-collared lovebird, the Ruaha red-billed hornbill, and the violet-crested turaco.

 Saadani National Park

-Saadani National Park is a safari destination that is unusual and unique from any other park found in East Africa.
-It is the only bush-meets beach sanctuary and one can enjoy animals in the bush while appreciating the views of the Indian ocean.
-Its ideal coastal location makes up for an adventurous safari experience in Tanzania where one can see both marine and wildland flora and fauna.
+Saadani National Park is a safari destination that is unusual and unique compared to any other park found in East Africa.
+It is the only bush-meets-beach sanctuary, and one can enjoy animals in the bush while appreciating the views of the Indian Ocean.
+Its ideal coastal location makes for an adventurous safari experience in Tanzania, where one can see both marine and wildland flora and fauna.

 Yellow-billed storks accompany a hippo at Saadani National Park